Maspalomas Gay Paradise 🌈 Gran Canaria

 After 3 days in Maspalomas, the penultimate leg of our trip would be another budget flight from Gran Canaria to Madrid (€30 per person).

-Staying at the centrally-located Espahotel Gran Via Hotel, we were looking forward to a shortlist of activities.
+Booked in to the centrally-located Espahotel Gran Via Hotel, we were looking forward to a shortlist of activities.
 These included a Flamenco evening, a visit to the Prado museum, gastronomic walks around the old quarters of the city, and the Sunday bazaar.

 If you enjoyed Maspalomas Gay Paradise, check out Tenerife & Gran Canaria with Stopovers in Spain.
 You may also like: